About

 • Woodland management

-• Showing up for volunteer sessions and working days
+• Showing up for volunteer sessions and community gatherings

 Please contact info@bethnalgreennaturereserve.org if you would like to join our team or hear more about the history of this unusual and remarkable place.
 We are a small organisation so thanks for your patience while waiting for a reply.